IHE/ITI.Topologies/WTF.md

 Email: iti@ihe.net

 **Please verify you have the most recent version of this white paper.
-See [here](http://profiles.ihe.net/ITI) for the Published version.
+See [here](https://profiles.ihe.net/ITI/#1.6) for the Published version and [here] (https://profiles.ihe.net/ITI/#1.3) for Public Comment versions.

 **Foreword**

-This is a whitepaper to the IHE IT Infrastructure Technical Framework.
-Each whitepaper undergoes a process of public comment and publication.
-IHE whitepapers are informative, and are used to describe or investigate the needs for normative publications.
+This is a white paper to the IHE IT Infrastructure Technical Framework.
+Each white paper undergoes a process of public comment and publication.
+IHE white papers are informative and are used to describe or investigate the need for normative publications.

-Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/ITI.WTF/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).
+Comments are invited and can be submitted using the [IT Infrastructure Comment Form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/ITI.WTF/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).

-General information about IHE can be found at [http://www.ihe.net](http://www.ihe.net).
+General information about IHE can be found at [IHE.net](http://www.ihe.net).

-Information about the IHE IT Infrastructure domain can be found at [https://www.ihe.net/IHE_Domains](https://www.ihe.net/IHE_Domains/).
+Information about the IHE IT Infrastructure domain can be found at [IHE Domains](https://www.ihe.net/IHE_Domains/).

-Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at [https://www.ihe.net/about_ihe/ihe_process](https://www.ihe.net/about_ihe/ihe_process/) and [https://www.ihe.net/resources/profiles](https://www.ihe.net/resources/profiles/).
+Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at [Profiles](https://www.ihe.net/resources/profiles/) and [IHE Process](https://www.ihe.net/about_ihe/ihe_process/).

-The current version of the IHE Technical Framework can be found at [https://profiles.ihe.net/](https://profiles.ihe.net/).
+The current version of the IHE IT Infrastructure Technical Framework can be found at [IT Infrastructure Technical Framework](https://profiles.ihe.net/).

 **CONTENTS**